Welcome to our Hexagon Aquarium page. You can calculate three things here:

 Do you know about cycling a new aquarium?
 The biggest mistake made by people setting up their first fish tank is to not understand the concept of cycling.
 Learn more here on our Aquarium Cycling page.

-Water Test Kit Water Test Kit.
 Fresh test kits are critical for a new tank.
 I lost some new fish in a quarantine tank when I missed an ammonia spike due to outdated testing supplies.
+Liquid kits are far superior to test strips.